 Personal loan: Depending on your personal circumstances and the cost of the job, you may be able to consider using a personal loan to fund the work.
 This could be a secured loan, or an unsecured loan.
 It’s worth keeping in mind, though, that interest rates are generally higher for personal loans than for home loans, and it’s a good idea to read the lender’s terms and conditions first.
 Compare personal loans with Canstar.

 Credit card: It may also be possible, depending on the cost and your ability to repay the debt quickly, to pay for the job on a credit card.
 There could be some fringe benefits for doing so, such as extra insurance cover in some cases (read the card’s Product Disclosure Statement to find out the conditions of the cover).
 Keep in mind that credit card interest rates are typically much higher than home or personal loans, and interest can quickly accumulate on large balances, so it is a good idea to weigh up your options and consider them carefully.
 If you don’t think you’ll be able to pay off the card’s balance in full each month, it may be worth reconsidering whether a credit card is the right option for you.
 Compare credit cards with Canstar.

 → Renovating a home could change what insurance cover you may need.
 Compare home and contents insurance providers.

 Tips to help you save money on your fence

-If building a timber fence, you may be able to save money by staining or painting the fence yourself.
-You can often pick up fence stains and paint fairly cheaply from your local DIY or hardware store.
+If building a timber fence, you may also be able to save money by staining or painting the fence yourself.
+Fence stains, brushes and paint are widely available from hardware stores.

 2. Remove the old fence yourself

-If you’re replacing an old fence and you decide to enlist the help of a professional fence installer, Kerrie Myers, Manager of Northern Suburbs Fencing, says you may be able to cut down costs by making a head start on some of the work yourself.
+If you’re replacing an old fence and you decide to enlist the help of a professional fence installer, you may be able to cut costs by removing the old fence yourself.